FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 ## Things to add
 ### Core
 - [x] Finish exploratory work with the interface and JSON parsing.
-- [] Create a basic canvas to draw on.
+- [x] Create a basic canvas to draw on.
 - [] Implement saving the image.
 - [] Create an interface to change brush color.
+- [] Create an interface to save the image.
+- [] Integrate  popup file browser to select where to save the image.
+- [] Add interface to change stroke thickness.
 - [x] Add methods to parse and load the JSON data.
 - [x] Cleanly handle absent data in the JSON file if necessary.
 - [] Implement useful error handling for these methods.